Buttery crisp crust filled with fluffy chocolate frosting and topped with vanilla whipped cream and chocolate shavings.

 For the Topping:

 - 1 cup heavy cream

 - Chocolate curls

 - First make the pie crust.
 In a medium bowl, whisk together flour, sugar, and salt.
 Add cold, cubed butter and, using your fingers, work the butter into the flour mixture.
 Quickly break the butter down into the flour mixture, some butter pieces will be the size of oat flakes, some will be the size of peas.
 Create a well in the butter and flour mixture and pour in the cold buttermilk.
 Use a fork to bring to dough together.
 Try to moisten all of the flour bits.
 On a lightly floured work surface, dump out the dough mixture.
 It will be moist and shaggy.
-Add a teaspoons more buttermilk if the dough feels dry.
+Add a teaspoon more buttermilk if the dough feels dry.
 Shape into a rough disk and refrigerate for at least an hour.

 - We’ll blind bake the crust for this pie.
 That means we’ll cook it completely without filling.
 Roll the pie crust to a thick 1/4-inch thickness and transfer to 9-inch pie dish.
 Fold excess dough under and crimp the edges.
 Dock the bottom and sides of the crust (that means pierce it with the tines of a fork) and refrigerate.